saraho1123/so-comp-challenge-1/README.md

 The basic requirements included setting up a static site and making the site responsive.
 Although what I made is somewhat responsive, this part needs more work.

 There are several additional requirements that I was not familiar enough with to fully complete in the time alloted.
-I to plan to come back to these:
+I do plan to come back to these:
-  - Site must work across Firefox, Safari, and Chrome (I complete this one!)
+  - Site must work across Firefox, Safari, and Chrome (I completed this one!)
   - Developer must use normalize or reset file in css
   - Allowed to use flex-box and/or grid (I used these to varying degrees of success.)